Management information on persons placed into temporary accommodation and rough sleepers for September 2021.

 (a) One local authority did not include ‘homeless at home’.

-- At 30 September 2020 there were 110 individuals sleeping rough throughout Wales.
-This is a 9% increase from the 101 individuals sleeping rough as at 31 August 2020. (g)
+- At 30 September 2021, there were an estimated 128 individuals sleeping rough throughout Wales.
+This is an increase of 18 from the 110 individuals sleeping rough at 31 August 2021. (e)

 Telephone: 0300 061 5675